telerik/winforms-docs/controls/validation-provider/customizing-error-indication.md

 In addition, the **ControlValidation** event is fired.
 The **RadValidationEventArgs** offers the following information:

 * **ValidationHelperElement**: stores the styling information of the error indication.
 * **IsValid**: determines whether the controls is validated or not.
-Even though the validation may fail according to the defined rules, you can determine that the situation is valid in certain cases and set it to *true*. *
+Even though the validation may fail according to the defined rules, you can determine that the situation is valid in certain cases and set it to *true*.
 * **Control**: returns the control being validated.
 * **ErrorImage**: specifies the error image that is being shown when the validation fails.
 * **ErrorSvgImage**: specifies the error vector image that is being shown when the validation fails.
+It is recommended to set the **ImageLayout** property to *Stretch* to fit the image in an appropriate way.
 * **ToolTip**: gives you access to the error tooltip.
 * **ToolTipX** and **ToolTipY**: specifies the location of the tooltip.
 * **ToolTipDuration**: specifies the duration how long the tooltip is being shown.